Dybondzy/COVID_Data_Analysis/README.md

 -  The COVID19 virus was spread mostly by the agegroup 0 to 17, who recovered quickly.
 -  The COVID19 virus was spread mostly in areas of dense population.
--  THE COVID19 data recorders, mostly did not find a need to report the race of patients.
+-  The COVID19 data recorders, mostly did not find a need to report the race of patients.
+-  The COVID19 virus spread the least among political moderates.
 -  The COVID19 virus spread the least among non produce eaters.
 -  The COVID19 virus spread was least among the insured people.